-The wind quintet WindSync, gold medalists in the 2016 Fischoff Competition Senior Wind Division and winner of the Concert Artists Guild Victor Elmaleh International Competition, now features three Eastman musicians: Julian Hernandez, clarinet (current DMA student); Kara LaMoure, bassoon (BM ’10); and Emily Tsai, oboe (BM, BS’11.)
-Windsync performs at the Skaneateles Festival in Central NY in August 2017.
+The wind quintet WindSync, gold medalists in the 2016 Fischoff Competition Senior Wind Division and winner of the Concert Artists Guild Competition, now features three Eastman musicians: Julian Hernandez, clarinet (current DMA student); Kara LaMoure, bassoon (BM ’10); and Emily Tsai, oboe (BM, BS’11.)
+Windsync performs at the Orcas Island Chamber Music Festival in August 2018 and has been named Texas Touring Roster Artists by the Texas Commission on the Arts.

 The Windsor Trio (Devin Camp (violin), Brandon Xu (cello), Evan Ritter (piano) was awarded first place in the String/Piano Division of the MTNA National Chamber Music Competition in Baltimore in April 2017.
 The trio is coached by Elinor Freer and David Ying.